liniantt/.github/profile/README.md

 <br>

-🙋‍♀️Living In New Innovation And Networked Technological Trends
+🙋‍♀️**Living In New Innovation And Networked Technological Trends**

 <br><br> **MEMBER/SUB ORGANIZATIONS**